 Do recognize that component and board life will be shortened by extremes of temperature and thermal cycling.
 However, one may be comforted by the knowledge UL /CSA approved aluminum PCB solderable wire connectors have already passed a severe 500 cycle thermal /conductivity stability test at highly elevated current flows (UL486 B).

 A life rule of thumb for printed circuits is that every 10 Degrees C increase in working temperature, will halve the life of the PCB assembly.
 So just upping the temperature is a low life way to squeeze more amps into a small PCB.

 Do make a quality product that will last.
 Find the lowest cost 'right' way.
 Do give homage to the many hidden issues that can deteriorate a marginal design and make it a low life design.
 High current stress testing with current cycling is a good way to artificially age your project to determine weak spots or fundament errors before mass production.
 Keep in mind that so much more is being asked of lightweight PCB that the an all metal electrical panel bus system with lower current densities, so test, test and test.

-Do not rely on solder on a trace to help the performance of copper traces though it may help the conductivity of filled vias.
+Do not rely on solder on a trace to help the performance of copper traces although it may help the conductivity of filled vias.
 Solder has a low thermal and electrical conductivity and the dip soldering thermal shock delamination factor is a detriment to the heat flow into the substrate.

 Do not rely solely on the strength of solder joints mechanically, especially at higher board temperatures.
 Solder has a low creep strength, decreasing with temperature which means heavy hanging cables from PCB wire connector may need additional weight support.
 IHI PCB solderable lugs are constructed to have one or two substantial through-the-board legs to ensure a both a mechanical bond with the PCB as well as the soldered joint.